Club Deportivo Universidad César Vallejo: History

+Stadium

+César Vallejo's home stadium is Estadio Mansiche.
+The club shares the stadium with Carlos A. Mannucci, another club in Trujillo.
+The stadium was constructed in 1944 and hosted the 2004 Copa América, 2005 FIFA U-17 World Championship and the 2013 Bolivarian Games.
+It is part of the greater Mansiche Sports Complex in the area.
+The stadium has a capacity of 25,036.

 Colours and badge

 The club's colors are blue, white and red just as the university's colours.
 Since its promotion to the first division, the club has used three badges.
 The first badge had the club's initials with the university's name along the oval-shaped outline and lasted until 2009.
 The second badge only modified the center of the badge by adding a book next to the initials of the club and was first used in 2010.
 The third badge was a complete change, taking the shape of shield with the red claws of a griffin placed on the top.
 The significance of the griffin is due to the city of Trujillo coat of arms displaying one.
 Moreover, the badge employed by the football club displays the team name as Universidad César Vallejo Club de Fútbol to distinguish it from the club's other sports teams.